-The primary responsibility of the Community Development Inspector 2 will involve, but not be limited to:
+The primary responsibility of the Building Division Supervisor will involve, but not be limited to:

-• Performs duties in strict accordance with the Department/division SOP/safety manual and is expected to report any hazards and observed infractions immediately to their supervisor; may serve on departmental safety committee; makes certain that staff in the division are also performing duties in accordance with all Department/division SOP/safety manual regulations and policies.
+• Performs duties in strict accordance with the Department/division SOP/safety manual and expected to report any hazards and observed infractions immediately to the supervisor, assisting in resolution.

-• Prepares required ordinance, code, permit fees and form updates and/or revisions as directed; attends Development Review Committee meetings and Commercial and Industrial Committee meetings.
+• Prepares required ordinances, codes, permits, permit fees, and form updates and/or revisions as directed; attends Development Review Committee meetings and Commercial and Industrial Committee meetings.

 • Meets with homeowners, contractors, developers, architects, engineers, planners and others to answer questions about code-related situations and assists in the preparation of building permits; coordinates with outside consultants for the review of building plans when necessary.